Friday, 30 April 2010

 “Oh.”

-Jim puts his knuckles to each side of his head.
-“Clean them out, Tone.”
+David puts his knuckles to each side of his head.
+“Clean them out, Tobe.”
 He twists each hand.
 “Clean them out.”

-“Are you saying we aren’t what we used to be?” says Tony.
+“Are you saying we aren’t what we used to be?” says Toby.

-“Well, your arse is beginning to resemble Marg’s from back here.”
-Jim laughs.
+“Well, your arse is beginning to resemble Madeline’s from back here.”
+David laughs.

-“Not just the suit,” says Tony.
+“Not just the suit,” says Toby.
 “We should ride under that name.”

-“Not Marg’s arse,” says Tony.
+“Not Madeline’s arse,” says Toby.
 “You look like your balls are hitting your thighs.”

 “That’s not just the suit…”